What should I expect during my visit?

 Do you accept my insurance or Medicare?

-Like many other eligible psychologists who are in good standing with their credentialing organizations and with Medicare, I choose not to participate in Medicare and insurance panels as a personal preference.
-However, if my existing patient needs emergency care that requires acceptance of the Medicare fee schedule, I will accept Medicare assignment to provide emergency services.
+Like many other eligible psychologists who are in good standing with their credentialing organizations and with Medicare, I do not participate in Medicare and other insurance panels.

 Still have questions?
 Please call 928.362.1220 for assistance